The Facebook ethics problem is a political problem

 So there are plenty of solutions to Facebook being bad for manipulative and bad for democracy.
 Those solutions involve getting people off of Facebook and onto alternative platforms.
 That’s what a consumer boycott is.
 That’s how you get companies to stop doing bad stuff, if you don’t have regulatory power.

 Obviously the real problem is that we don’t have a less politically problematic technology that does everything we want Facebook to do only not the bad stuff.
 There are a lot of unsolved technical accomplishments to getting that to work.
-I think I wrote a social media think piece about this once.

 I think a really cool project that everybody who cares about this should be working on is designing and executing on building that alternative to Facebook.
 That’s a huge project.
 But just think about how great it would be if we could figure out how to fund, design, build, and market that.
 These are the big questions for political praxis in the 21st century.